Structural Properties of Bichromatic Non-crossing Matchings: Orbits and their properties

+Therefore, the sequence of all orbits from $\OL$ to $\OH$, ordered by the relation $\preceq$, makes a Hamiltonian path in this weakly connected component.
+It is a unique Hamiltonian path since $\GR(P)$ is a subgraph of a total order. \end{proof}

+Finally, we show how to efficiently compute the total order and Hamiltonian paths.
+It will later be needed for constructing efficient algorithms dealing with non-crossing matchings.

 \begin{lemma} The total order of orbits, and the Hamiltonian paths for all weakly connected components of the orbit graph can be found in $O(n)$ time in total. \end{lemma} \begin{proof} Our goal here is to compute $succ(\OA)$ and $succG(\OA)$ for each orbit $\OA$, defined as the successor of $\OA$ in the total order of orbits, and the successor of $\OA$ in the corresponding Hamiltonian path, respectively.
 (Undefined values of these functions mean that there is no successor in the respective sequence.)
-Having these two functions calculated, it is then easy to reconstruct the total order and the Hamiltonian paths.
+Having these two functions computed, it is then easy to reconstruct the total order and the Hamiltonian paths.
 We start by computing the orbits in $O(n)$ time, as described in Lemma~\ref{lem:OrbitsComplexity}.

-From Property~\ref{prp:Consecutive} it is obvious that for every two consecutive orbits in the total order, there are at least two consecutive points on $P$, one from each of those orbits.
+By Proposition~\ref{prp:Consecutive}, for every two consecutive orbits in the total order, there are at least two consecutive points on $P$, one from each of those orbits.
 We scan through all consecutive pairs of points on $P$.
 Let $i$ and $i+1$ be two consecutive points.
 If they have different color, then they belong to the same orbit and we do nothing in this case.
-If their color is the same, they belong to different orbits, and from Property~\ref{prp:Consecutive} we know that those two orbits are consecutive in the total order.
-If the color of the points is blue then there is a point $i+1$ from $\OO{i+1}$ on the right side of blue-red edge $(i,o(i))$ from $\OO{i}$, so we conclude that $\OO{i} \leq \OO{i+1}$, and we set $succ(i) = i+1$.
-In the other case, when the points are red, we set $succ(i+1) = i$.
-It is only left to check whether these two orbits cross.
+If their color is the same, they belong to different orbits, and from Proposition~\ref{prp:Consecutive} we know that those two orbits are consecutive in the total order.
+If the color of the points is blue, then there is a point $i+1$ from $\OO{i+1}$ on the right side of blue-red edge $(i,o(i))$ from $\OO{i}$, so we conclude that $\OO{i} \preceq \OO{i+1}$, and we set $succ(\OO{i}) = \OO{i+1}$.
+In the other case, when the points are red, we set $succ(\OO{i+1}) = \OO{i}$.
+It only remains to check whether these two orbits cross.
 If they cross anywhere, then edges $(i,o(i))$ and $(o^{-1}(i+1),i+1)$ must cross each other (otherwise, the whole $\OO{i+1}$ would lie on the right side of $(i,o(i))$), so it is enough to check only for this pair of edges whether they cross.
-If they do cross, we do the same with the function $succG$, we either set $succG(i) = i+1$ if the points are blue, or $succG(i+1) = i$ if they are red.
+If they do cross, we do the same with the function $succG$, that is, we either set $succG(\OO{i}) = \OO{i+1}$ if the points are blue, or $succG(\OO{i+1}) = \OO{i}$ if they are red.
 If they do not cross, we do not do anything.

 Constructing the corresponding sequences of orbits is done by first finding the orbits which are not successor of any other orbit and then just following the corresponding successor function.

 The whole process takes $O(n)$ time in total. \end{proof}